JanG175/esp_ota_ap/README.md

 ## Notes
 * Uncomment `#define SSL_SERVER 1       // uncomment while using SSL server` in `main/main.c` while using the SSL server.
-* Comment out `#define SKIP_VERSION_CHECK // uncomment to skip version check` in `main/main.c` to enable version check during the update.
+* Comment out `#define SKIP_VERSION_CHECK // uncomment to skip version check` in `main/main.c` to enable a version check during the update.
 * A Python server handler should be added in the future.

 ## Create certificate and start a server [bash]